Duluth's twin in Wisconsin

-Dining: On Broadway Street, just off Tower, Thirsty Pagan Brewing is a good place to drink craft beer and listen to live music.
+Dining: On Broadway Street, just off Tower and U.S. 2, Thirsty Pagan Brewing is a good place to drink craft beer and listen to live music.
 Many people like the pizza, too.

 Red Mug Espresso Bar, at Broadway and Hammond, serves sandwiches, salads and soups as well as espresso drinks.

 At Broadway and Hammond, the Spirit Room serves tapas as well as craft beer and spirits.